1st Rule: Don’t Overprice!

 Let’s say you think your home is worth $150,000 based on what similar homes are being listed for in your neighborhood.
 You decide to price your home at $165,000 to see if you can make a better return.
 Buyers who will be searching for homes in the price range of $160,000 to $170,000 may see your home, but they will be viewing nicer homes in that price range that have been priced right.
 Why would a buyer want to pay more for your home versus a nicer home in the same price range?

 This homeowner may think he or she can just lower the list price of their home if it does not sell at the inflated value and buyers will rush for the door.
 Sadly, this may not happen.
-While this home was overpriced, buyers were already purchased the competition between $140,000 and $150,000.
+While this home was overpriced, buyers were already purchasing the competition between $140,000 and $150,000.
 While the home was on the market at $160,000, the owners were losing that valuable time when something “new and shiny” hits the market.
-There is a difference for buyers between a new listing at the right price and an older listing that whose price has just been lowered.
+There is a difference for buyers between a new listing at the right price and an older listing whose price has just been lowered.

 Here are some questions buyers will be asking themselves: